Zagora Greece in Pelion Mt is a large, prosperous, totally unspoiled village spread on a green slope overlooking the Aegean Sea.

 Chorefto Beach (or Horefto) is one of the most beautiful beaches in Pelion Mt.
 It is a popular beach with soft golden sand and crystal clear blue-green waters of the Aegean Sea.

-As Chorefto beach has 2.5 km in length, there is a part of it that is busy and organized, especially during August but also many quieter and secluded spots to choose from if you prefer the quiet beach scene.
+As Chorefto beach is 2.5 km in length, there is a part of it that is busy and organized, especially during August but also many quieter and secluded spots to choose from if you prefer the quiet beach scene.

 One of my favorite – and one of the most amazing places to stay in Chorefto – is Aeolos Hotel & Villas – Pelion.
 A beachfront quality hotel that has managed to combine beautifully the tradition of the Pelion mountain with a Greek island feeling.
 Highly recommended!
-Check availability and prices in Booking.

 Ski in Agriolefkes, Pelion Ski Resort

-The ski center Agriolefkes in Chania Pelion is 21 km far from Zagora and is one of the most picturesque ski resorts in Greece.
+The ski center Agriolefkes in Chania Pelion is 21 km from Zagora and is one of the most picturesque ski resorts in Greece.
 While you ski you get to have amazing panoramic views of the Pagasitikos Gulf and the Aegean Sea.

 It has 5 lifts and 5 slopes, one is Lang-Lauf, at 1471 m height, a chalet, shops to rent or buy ski gear, restaurants, and a cafe.
 A great place in total if you love skiing with sea views!